-FORP decided to explore whether there was interest in this from any local businesses and so advertised in their January 2016 newsletter, which went to 700 people.
-There was immediate interest from two businesses and on the back of this, FORP decided to seek support from the Council Estates Dept. It was intimated that a Business Plan was required if permission was to be explored by the Council.
+FoRP decided to explore whether there was interest in this from any local businesses and so advertised in their January 2016 newsletter, which went to 700 people.
+There was immediate interest from two businesses and on the back of this, FoRP decided to seek support from the Council Estates Dept. It was intimated that a Business Plan was required if permission was to be explored by the Council and thus this document was created.